eclipse-theia/theia-website/src/docs/index.md

 ## Use Eclipse Theia (IDE)

 You cannot directly launch/use Theia as it is a platform.
-The project provides one tool called [Eclipse IDE](/#theiaide) that you can directly download and use.
+The project provides one tool called [Theia IDE](/#theiaide) that you can directly download and use.
 Further, it is very easy to [create your own product based on Theia](/docs/composing_applications/).
 Please also refer to [this article](https://eclipsesource.com/de/blogs/2019/09/25/how-to-launch-eclipse-theia/) highlighting the various options available to [launch/try Eclipse Theia and Theia-based products](https://eclipsesource.com/de/blogs/2019/09/25/how-to-launch-eclipse-theia/).

 ## Build a tool or IDE based on Eclipse Theia